 As of 2021, the Major League Baseball definition of a perfect game is largely a side effect of the decision made by the major leagues' Committee for Statistical Accuracy on September 4, 1991, to redefine a no-hitter as a game in which the pitcher or pitchers on one team throw a complete game of nine innings or more without surrendering a hit.[14]
 That decision removed a number of games that had long appeared in the record books: those lasting fewer than nine innings, and those in which a team went hitless in regulation but then got a hit in extra innings.
 The definition of perfect game was made to parallel this new definition of the no-hitter, in effect substituting "baserunner" for "hit".
 As a result of the 1991 redefinition, for instance, Harvey Haddix does not receive credit for a perfect game or a no-hitter for his performance on May 26, 1959, when he threw 12 perfect innings against the Milwaukee Braves before a batter reached in the 13th.[15]

-A rule change in effect for the 2020 through 2022 seasons awarded the offensive team a free runner on second base each half-inning during extra innings.
-This rule opened the possibility of a team scoring a run (batting in the free baserunner on a sacrifice fly, for example) without any player ever reaching first base.
-This would still have been recorded as a perfect game according to MLB's official record-keeper, the Elias Sports Bureau, since an automatic runner is not a batter who reached base safely.[16]
-Another rule change effective for the same two seasons stipulated that games that are part of doubleheaders last only seven innings.
+A rule change in effect for the 2020 through 2023 seasons (so far) awarded the offensive team a free runner on second base each half-inning during extra innings.
+This itself would not end a perfect game.
+However, if that free runner were to score, that run would end the perfect game, even if no other hitter reached base safely Another rule change effective for the same two seasons stipulated that games that are part of doubleheaders last only seven innings.
 Such a game in which one team did not reach first base would not have been credited as a perfect game (similar to weather-shortened games).
-However, if such a doubleheader game were to have at least two extra innings and one team still did not reach first base, then the game would have been credited as a perfect game.[16]
+However, if such a doubleheader game were to have at least two extra innings and one team still did not reach first base, then the game would have been credited as a perfect game.[17]
 During those two seasons, no potential perfect games were affected.
 Both rule changes were expected to be reversed prior to the 2022 season; however, the extra innings rule did return while doubleheaders reverted to a full nine-inning length.

 In Nippon Professional Baseball (NPB), the first perfect game was thrown by Hideo Fujimoto of the Giants on June 28, 1950, against the Nishi Nippon Pirates.[17]